javibr/TopFrequentWords/README.md

 # Two approaches

-## Every time that a word appears in any featureRequest, we count it.
+## Every time that a word appears in the same featureRequest, we count it.

 This case is implemented in the method **popularNFeatures**

-## Every time that a word appears in any featureRequest, we only count it once.
+## Every time that a word appears in the same featureRequest, we only count it once.

 This case is implemented in the method **popularNFeaturesNoRepeat**